serinamarie/PlanetData.Vision/README.md

 ```

 ### Environment Variables
-In order for the app to function correctly, the user must set up their own environment variables.
+In order to create AWS Lambda functions correctly, the user must set up their own environment variables in each AWS Lambda function.

-create a .env file that includes the following:

 ```
 RDS_HOST = database url